Class of Memberships

 Admission Requirements

-(i) Any person who is an associate member of at least one of the actuarial bodies approved from time to time by the Council and who is nominated by two Members, at least one of whom is a Fellow Member, shall upon approval by the Council be eligible to become an Associate Member.
+(i) is an associate member of at least one of the actuarial bodies for this membership class approved from time to time by the Council and who is nominated by two Members, at least one of whom is a Fellow Member or Chartered Member;

 Student Members consists of two sub-classes, namely Ordinary Student Members and University Student Members, and shall be entitled to be present at the General Meetings, to present papers approved by the Council and to join in discussions.
 They shall have no voting rights and shall not nominate, elect or be elected as Council Members.